The Sound of Waves: Plot

 Shinji Kubo lives with his mother, a pearl diver, and his younger brother, Hiroshi.
 He and his mother support the family because Shinji's father died in World War II after the fishing boat he was on was strafed by an American bomber.
 However, the family lives a somewhat peaceful life and Shinji is content to be a fisherman along with his master, Jukichi Oyama, and another apprentice, Ryuji.

 Things change when Terukichi Miyata, after the death of his son, decides to bring back the daughter he adopted away to pearl divers from another island.
 Raised as a pearl diver, the beautiful Hatsue wins many admirers, including Shinji.
-Miyata wishes to adopt a son to marry Hatsue, and the prospect of marrying Hatsue becomes even more attractive when the wealthy Miyata intends to adopt the man who marries Hatsue as his own son.
+The prospect of marrying Hatsue becomes even more attractive when the wealthy Miyata intends to adopt the man who marries Hatsue as his own son and heir.
 Shinji and Hatsue soon fall in love.

 When Chiyoko, the daughter of the Lighthouse-Keeper and his wife, returns from studying at a university in Tokyo, she is disappointed to discover Shinji, whom she has affections for, has fallen in love with someone else.
-She takes advantage of the jealous Yasuo Kawamoto, an arrogant and selfish admirer of Hatsue, and uses him so Yasuo will spread vicious rumours of Shinji stealing away Hatsue's virginity.
-Yasuo is jealous of Shinji because he thinks Shinji will take Hatsue's virginity.
-He tries to rape Hatsue at night when it's Hatsue's turn to fill up her bucket of water.
-The attempt is unsuccessful, however; he is stung by hornets as he tries to strip her clothes off.
-Humiliated, he makes a deal with Hatsue: He will refill the bucket and carry it down the stone steps for her, and Hatsue must not tell anyone he was trying to rape her.
+She takes advantage of the jealous Yasuo Kawamoto, an arrogant and selfish admirer of Hatsue, and uses Yasuo to spread vicious rumours of Shinji stealing away Hatsue's virginity.
+Jealous because he thinks that Shinji will take Hatsue's virginity, Yasuo tries to rape Hatsue at night when it's Hatsue's turn to fill up her bucket of water.
+The attempt is unsuccessful when he is stung by hornets as he tries to strip her clothes off.
+Humiliated, he makes a deal with Hatsue: he will refill the bucket and carry it down the stone steps for her, and Hatsue must not tell anyone he was trying to rape her.